picchi30/Gait-Analysis/README.md

 the subject in the program.
 And then the subeject will have to stand at a certain distance for a few seconds to calibrate the code.
 Only one calibration in certain setup will enough.

+Some of the latest output are saved here as files.
+They might have garbage value...